tomsquest/tomsquest.github.io/_posts/2014-09-03-learning-to-touch-type.md

 ## Deliberate practice

-If you think a little bit about typing, you already knows that:
+If you think a little bit about typing, you already know that:

 - some words are typed more than others, like: the, of, and, to, in...
 - some letters occur more often (that why the Colemak layout exits)